 While the circumstances around his death remain in question, his legacy and music remains intact.

-Sadly, Jimi Hendrix died on November 27, 1970 due to asphyxiation from being intoxicated on barbiturates.
+Sadly, Hendrix died on November 27, 1970, due to asphyxiation from being intoxicated on barbiturates.

 Rock music took a hard hit in 1970, with both the deaths of Jimi Hendrix and Janis Joplin.

-Janis Joplin was born on January 19, 1943 and from an early age demonstrated a talent for music.
+Joplin was born on January 19, 1943, and from an early age demonstrated a talent for music.
 She would go on to become one of the greatest female rock musicians of the twentieth century.
 Not only would she play at the Woodstock Festival, but she would also find success with hit covers of songs such as "Cry Baby," "Summertime" and "Ball and Chain."
-Joplin had a powerful stage presence, and paired with her bluesy vocals, became an unstoppable force.
+Joplin had a powerful stage presence, and paired with her bluesy vocals she became an unstoppable force.
 She would go on to sell more than 15.5 million albums worldwide.

-Did You Know?
-Although beloved by many, Janis was actually quite lonely and had even expressed, "Onstage, I make love to 25,000 people--then I go home alone."
+Although beloved by many, Janis was actually quite lonely and had even expressed, "On stage, I make love to 25,000 people—then I go home alone."

-Did You Know?
-Jim Morrison's grave site is reported to be the 4th most popular attraction in Paris, following the Eiffel Tower, Notre Dame and Louvre.
+Morrison's gravesite is reported to be the fourth most popular attraction in Paris, following the Eiffel Tower, Notre Dame and the Louvre.

-Cobain met Courtney Love in 1990, and quickly developed a whirlwind romantic relationship that was made toxic due to the duos heavy drug use.
+Cobain met Courtney Love in 1990, and the two quickly developed a whirlwind romantic relationship that became toxic due to the duo's heavy drug use.
 The pair had a child together in 1992, and Kurt made attempts to get clean, but drug and psychological issues persisted.
-On April 5, 1994 Cobain commited suicice in his Seattle home.
+On April 5, 1994, Cobain committed suicide in his Seattle home.

 Amy Winehouse (1983–2011)

-Amy Winehouse was born on September 14, 1983 and became a music sensation with the release of her sophomore album, Back to Black.
+Amy Winehouse was born on September 14, 1983, and became a music sensation with the release of her sophomore album, Back to Black.
 The singer's soulful and contralto voice captivated many listeners, and with the release of her singles "Rehab," "You Know I'm No Good," and "Back to Black," Winehouse soared in popularity.
-She would go on to win 5 Grammy Awards for her album, and made a massive impact in the blues/pop industry.
+She would go on to win five Grammy Awards for her albums, and she made a massive impact in the blues/pop industry.

-Unfortunately, Amy's star burned out on July 23, 2011 when the singer died of accidental alcohol poisoning.
+Unfortunately, Winehouse's star burned out on July 23, 2011, when the singer died of accidental alcohol poisoning.
 Winehouse had suffered an ongoing battle with substance abuse and mental illness.

-Did You Know?
-Amy Winehouse's famous beehive added about 6 inches to her 5'2 frame.
+Amy Winehouse's famous beehive added about six inches to her 5'2" frame.

 © 2018 Rachel M Johnson